Overview

 Standards

-In theory, Nigeria accepts standards developed by other organizations including U.S. bodies and does not favor those of its trading partners.
+Nigeria accepts standards developed by other organizations, including U.S. bodies, and does not favor those of its trading partners.
 SON primarily adopts ISO, American, European, African, and ECOWAS standards.
-The organization has relationship with the American National Standards Institute (ANSI) and adopted 10 of the American Petroleum Institute’s (API) standards for the country’s oil and gas industry in 2019.
+The organization has a relationship with the American National Standards Institute (ANSI) and adopted 10 of the American Petroleum Institute’s (API) standards for the country’s oil and gas industry in 2019.
 Nigeria does not have a standards treaty with the United States.
 Therefore, products made in the U.S. or made to U.S. standards must still undergo SON’s conformity assessment or NAFDAC’s product registration/certification process.

-NAFDAC is empowered to “regulate and control the importation, exportation, manufacture, advertisement, distribution, sale, and use of food, drugs, cosmetics, medical devices, bottled water, and chemicals” or regulated products by conducting tests to ensure compliance with standards specifications predetermined by the NAFDAC Council.
-NAFDAC is also empowered to inspect imported regulated products and production sites, as well as issue certification for regulated products destined for export.
+NAFDAC is empowered to regulate and control the importation, exportation, manufacture, advertisement, distribution, sale, and use of food, drugs, cosmetics, medical devices, bottled water, and chemicals (regulated products).
+This includes conducting tests to ensure compliance with standards specifications predetermined by the NAFDAC Council.
+NAFDAC is also empowered to inspect imported regulated products and production sites, as well as issue certifications for regulated products destined for export.

 SON’s two major schemes for determining conformity to standards are:

-- Mandatory Conformity Assessment Program (MANCAP): this is a mandatory program which ensures that all locally manufactured products conform to the relevant Nigerian Industrial Standards (NIS) prior to sale or export
+- Mandatory Conformity Assessment Program (MANCAP): Ensures that all locally manufactured products conform to the relevant Nigerian Industrial Standards (NIS) prior to sale or export.

-- SON Conformity Assessment Program (SONCAP): SONCAP checks goods pre-shipment to ensure that imports into Nigeria are in conformity with the applicable NIS or approved equivalents
+- SON Conformity Assessment Program (SONCAP): Checks goods pre-shipment to ensure that imports into Nigeria conform to the applicable NIS or approved equivalents.

-NAFDAC’s Laboratory Service Directorate is responsible for analyzing quality and compliance with requirements of all regulatory products including imports and exports.
-The Directorate also monitors products in the market post-registration to ensure standards are maintained, investigates quality complaints by the public and serves as a reference laboratory for other government agencies such as the NCS and the National Drug Law Enforcement Agency (NDLEA).
+NAFDAC’s Laboratory Service Directorate analyzes quality and compliance for all regulatory products, including imports and exports.
+It monitors products in the market post-registration to ensure standards are maintained, investigates public quality complaints, and serves as a reference laboratory for other government agencies such as the NCS and the National Drug Law Enforcement Agency (NDLEA).

 Product Certification

-SON’s product certification is implemented through the following schemes:
+SON’s product certification is implemented through the following programs:

-- Voluntary Product Certification Scheme (NIS Mark of Quality) – designed to reward products which consistently comply with the requirements
+- Voluntary Product Certification Scheme (NIS Mark of Quality): Designed to reward products that consistently comply with the requirements.

-NAFDAC’s Registration and Regulatory Affairs Directorate is responsible for certifying products following testing by the Laboratory Service Directorate, as well as other conformity assessment exercises.
-The Directorate also undertakes investigation of public complaints and post-registration surveillance and serves as coordinator for foreign Goods Manufacturing Practices (GMP) in Nigeria.
+NAFDAC’s Registration and Regulatory Affairs Directorate certifies products following testing by the Laboratory Service Directorate and other conformity assessment exercises.
+It also investigates public complaints, conducts post-registration surveillance, and coordinates foreign Good Manufacturing Practices (GMP) in Nigeria.

 Testing, Inspection & Certification

-SON’s conformity assessment focuses on third party assessments of products and processes.
-Nevertheless, SON has expertise in assessing product conformity in the several areas, including chemical, inorganic, and textile testing with ISO/IEC 17025 accreditation for its chemistry laboratory.
+SON focuses on third-party assessments of products and processes.
+SON’s expertise includes chemical, inorganic, and textile testing, with ISO/IEC 17025 accreditation for its chemistry laboratory.
 Testing of international products is typically outsourced to international testing laboratories.

-NAFDAC has accredited consultants with requisite knowledge of laws and regulations related to foods and drugs regulation in Nigeria and worldwide.
-These consultants assist firms to meet regulatory requirements for local production, sale, and export.
+NAFDAC employs accredited consultants with expertise in foods and drugs regulation in Nigeria and globally.
+These consultants assist firms in meeting regulatory requirements for local production, sale, and export.
 A full list of consultants is available on the NAFDAC website.

 Publication of Technical Regulations

-SON standards are outlined in the Nigerian Industrial Standards (NIS) which “provides, for common and repeated use, rules, guidelines, or characteristics for products and services and related processes or production methods, aimed at the achievement of the optimum degree of order in each context.”
-The NIS is reviewed by several of the under-listed technical groups under the leadership of SON’s Director of Standards Department and approved by SON’s Standard Council.
-A technical library serves as the compendium for all published standards.
+SON standards are outlined in the Nigerian Industrial Standards (NIS), which provides rules, guidelines, or characteristics for products and services aimed at achieving an optimum degree of order.
+The NIS is reviewed by various technical groups led by SON’s Director of Standards Department and approved by SON’s Standard Council.

 Technical Groups: